 Distinguishing characteristics compared to others doing similar work

-giving short shrift to
+How to increase awareness

+How to better work with the stakeholder

+Other issues to consider

+Bryson suggests that you “make a judgment about how well the organization performs against the stakeholder’s criteria . . .
+Simply noting whether or not the organization does poorly, okay or very well against the criteria is enough to prompt a very useful discussion.”

+Because influence is a recommended criterion for selecting stakeholders, funders and others with power often dominate the process while giving short shrift to the voice of the customer.
+As Oster observes, “the more concentrated are the clients or customers of a nonprofit, the more control they will wield” As an example, she compares a local Red Cross selling blood to hospitals with the Chicago Art institute that has thousands of visitors.

 Fortunately, three out of four nonprofits use client/customer/patron satisfaction surveys or focus groups for performance measurement.
 So it’s likely that agencies can mine their most recent information.
 Looking at what’s going on with those you serve doesn’t mean looking at your customers from a helicopter; it means seeing them eye-to-eye.
 This research typically requires either qualitative up-close-and-personal interviewing or quantitative broad-and-deep surveying.